WinEunuuchs2Unix/eyesome/README.md

 6. Note after saving configuration for the frist time you are prompted to update Sunrise and Sunset times as they haven't been initialized yet.
 You are also prompted to start the eyesome dameon because you haven't rebooted your computer yet.
-Go ahead and accept both these prompts and you should never see them again after the first time configuration.
+Go ahead and accept both these prompts.
+You should never see them again after the first time configuration.

 ### Note: